 The project will ensure that the different activities for stakeholder engagement, including information disclosure, are inclusive and culturally sensitive.
 Measures will also be taken to ensure that the vulnerable groups outlined above will have the chance to participate and benefit from project activities.
 This will include among others, household-outreach through SMS, telephone calls, etc., depending on the social distancing requirements, in local languages including Azerbaijani and Armenian in communities with high concentration of these groups.
 Further, while country-wide awareness campaigns will be established, specific communications in every local government (especially for the Component 2), at international airports (Component 1), hotels (Component 1), for schools, at hospitals, quarantine centers and laboratories (Component 1), social assistance centers (Component 2) will be timed according to the need, and also adjusted to the specific local circumstances of the region.
 The Government has a dedicated website https://stopcov.ge which provides information to the public about the prevention of the spread of coronavirus in Georgia, including a dedicated hotline number.
 The web site is maintained on six languages: Georgian, English, Armenian, Azerbaijani, Abkhazian and Ossetian.
 All information on spreading of Covid-19 infectious and restrictions related to the Covid-19 are being Disseminated through this site on all languages listed above.

-A preliminary strategy for information disclosure is as follows:
+A strategy for information disclosure is as follows: